craigmichaelmartin/suprematism-card-navbar/README.md

 ##### Directives
 - `supreTabId:string` - A string uniquely identifying the menu item.
-- `supreRouterLink:string` - A string identifying the routerLink for the menu item.
+- `supreRouterLink?:string` - A string identifying the routerLink for the menu item, or leave empty if no a route.

 ##### States
 - [default]